cboucher-cghy/CarouselSliderImageUploadCoreMVC_Demo/README.md

-# ASP.NET CORE MVC CURD OPERATION WITH IMAGE UPLOAD
+# ASP.NET CORE MVC CRUD OPERATION WITH IMAGE UPLOAD

 This demo application with explain you how you can upload image, edit image and delete image using ASP.NET Core MVC.